The park delivers big when it comes to providing visitors with views of these strange, mysterious, odd-smelling steaming

 There are several major geyser basins that visitors can explore by way of boardwalk or paved trails.
 Below is a map of the eight most popular ones.
 The numbers on the map correspond to the numbers on the table of contents below.

 For more detail, download a Yellowstone Park Map with locations noted for major geyser basins.
 You can also purchase a detailed map by Trails Illustrated of Yellowstone at REI.com.
 (National Park Trips may receive an affiliate commission.)

-For even more detail, you can look at an interactive map of ALL Yellowstone thermal features at the Yellowstone Research Coordination Network (www.rcn.montana.edu)
+For even more detail, you can look at an interactive map of all Yellowstone thermal features at the Yellowstone Research Coordination Network (www.rcn.montana.edu).

 Mammoth Hot Springs